openstack/heat/doc/source/template_guide/software_deployment.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 There are many situations where it is not desirable to replace the server
 whenever there is a configuration change.
 The
-:hotref:`OS::Heat::SoftwareDeployment` resource allows any number of software
+:ref:`OS::Heat::SoftwareDeployment` resource allows any number of software
 configurations to be added or removed from a server throughout its life-cycle.

 Building custom image for software deployments
 ----------------------------------------------
-:hotref:`OS::Heat::SoftwareConfig` resources are used to store software
+:ref:`OS::Heat::SoftwareConfig` resources are used to store software
-configuration, and a :hotref:`OS::Heat::SoftwareDeployment` resource is used
+configuration, and a :ref:`OS::Heat::SoftwareDeployment` resource is used
 to associate a config resource with one server.
 The ``group`` attribute on
-:hotref:`OS::Heat::SoftwareConfig` specifies what tool will consume the
+:ref:`OS::Heat::SoftwareConfig` specifies what tool will consume the
 config content.

-:hotref:`OS::Heat::SoftwareConfig` has the ability to define a schema of
+:ref:`OS::Heat::SoftwareConfig` has the ability to define a schema of
 ``inputs`` and which the configuration script supports.
 Inputs are mapped to
 whatever concept the configuration tool has for assigning
 variables/parameters.